Photo © Gioele Pozzi

 Who's in the House?

-Welcome to our Guest Book, a space dedicated to celebrating the talented artists and friends who have graced La casa de nadie.
+Welcome to our Guest Book — a living archive of the artists and friends who have shaped La casa de nadie.

-At La casa de nadie, women make up 35%—a number that highlights the need for better gender representation in the arts.
-By sharing this, we hope to spark awareness and push for more inclusive, equitable creative spaces where all voices are heard.
+At present, women represent around 35% of our community.
+This number reflects both the richness of participation and the ongoing need for greater gender balance in the arts.
+By making it visible, we aim to encourage awareness and contribute to more inclusive, equitable creative spaces where all voices can be heard.

 Photo © Antero Trujillo

-ARTISTS FROM DIVERSE CULTURAL AND CREATIVE BACKGROUNDS GATHER AFTER A ZURICH JAM SESSION—A VIBRANT HUB OF EXPERIMENTATION AND COLLABORATION AT THE CORE OF LA CASA DE NADIE, CELEBRATING INTERDISCIPLINARY PRACTICE WITHIN THE CONTEMPORARY ART SCENE.
+ARTISTS FROM DIVERSE CULTURAL AND CREATIVE BACKGROUNDS AT THE ZURICH JAM SESSION—A VIBRANT HUB OF EXPERIMENTATION AND COLLABORATION AT THE CORE OF LA CASA DE NADIE, CELEBRATING INTERDISCIPLINARY PRACTICE WITHIN THE CONTEMPORARY ART SCENE.

 Explore Artist Profiles